Ren & Stimpy: Stimpy’s Invention

 Aaahh!!!
 Real Monsters

-Unsurprisingly, one of the hottest tv shows during the 90s was going to get its own game.
+Unsurprisingly, one of the hottest tv shows during the ’90s was going to get its own game.
 Released in 1995 by Viacom, Aaahh!!!
-Real Monsters roars their way into the fourth position of the list.
+Real Monsters roars their way into the fourth position of this list.
 The game involves the three protagonists (Ickis, Oblina, and Krumm) working together to solve puzzles and obstacles in the levels to find items their head instructor tells them to obtain to pass an exam at their Monster Academy.
 You can perform individual or team moves during the game.
 The level layouts are fantastic, and they do an excellent job of constructing the paths the characters must take to find the end of a particular level.
 The game’s graphics are more laid back than the television show counterpart.
 This game definitely belongs on this list.

 Nickelodeon Guts